 Stitch along the open edge of the bias binding using thread in a coordinating colour, sewing through all of the layers.
 Your bunting is now finished and ready to hang.

-If you’re short on time, you can make this super quick version.
-Simply cut out a triangular flag with pinking shears (for a jagged edge) or scissors (for a straight edge).
-Then jump straight to step five and finish with bias binding.
+If you're short on time, you can make this quick version instead.
+Simply cut out triangular flags with pinking shears (for a jagged edge) or scissors (for a straight edge).
+Then, jump straight to step five and finish with bias binding.

 What is bias binding?

-Or discover more ideas for celebrating VE Day
+Or, discover more ideas for celebrating the Platinum Jubilee: